 SYDNEY HARBOUR YHA and THE BIG DIG ARCHAEOLOGY EDUCATION CENTRE

-Sydney Harbour YHA and The Big Dig Archaeology Education Centre is an exciting development in The Rocks, featuring budget accommodation, heritage interpretation and a hands-on archaeology education experience.
+Sydney Harbour YHA and The Big Dig Archaeology Education Centre is an exciting modern development in The Rocks, providing budget accommodation, historical site interpretation and facilitating hands-on archaeology education experiences.

 Wire horse sculpture placed on the archaeological remnants of the stables behind the Whalers Arms Hotel.

-Yesterday morning a beautiful horse sculpture, made by Glen Doyle, was gently placed on the remnant pavers of the stables behind the Whalers Arms Hotel.
+On the 5th June 2015 a beautiful wire horse sculpture, made by Glenn Doyle, was gently placed on the remnant paving stones of the stables behind the Whalers Arms Hotel.
 This is the latest addition to the wire animal sculpture series at The Big Dig site.
 The sculptures inform visitors and students of the types of animals that were constantly alongside former residents on the site.

 The Whalers Arms Hotel was built in 1830 by James and Sarah Byrne, who originally called it the St Patricks Inn.
 The main hotel building faced Gloucester Street, opposite Susannah Place.
 Behind the hotel there was a cobbled courtyard and a stables building, accessed from Cribbs Lane.